You Will Never Feel 100% Ready. That Is Normal.

 Students who delay the exam past readiness pay a different kind of cost.

 Material decay.
-Spaced repetition research shows that knowledge begins to fade within days of the last review.
-A student who peaked at 82% and then took a three-week break may score 74% on the same material simply because the earliest-studied topics were not reinforced.
+Knowledge begins to fade when you stop reinforcing it.
+A student who peaked at 82% and then takes a three-week break may lose sharpness because the earliest-studied topics are no longer fresh.
 The exam does not get harder.
 The knowledge gets staler.

 DBPR application clock.
 Your DBPR application is valid for 2 years.
 Every week you delay is a week of that window consumed.
 Students who delay for months and then fail one or two attempts can find themselves running out of time on the 2-year deadline.

 Opportunity cost.
 Every week you are studying instead of practicing real estate is a week of potential income delayed.
-For a career-switcher who is working full time, the decision to wait "one more month" costs more in delayed career progression than the $36.75 exam fee.
+For a career-switcher who is working full time, the decision to wait "one more month" can cost more in delayed career progression than the exam fee itself.

 Anxiety compounding.
 The longer you wait, the higher the stakes feel.
 The higher the stakes feel, the more anxious you become.
 The more anxious you become, the more you want to delay.
 This cycle does not resolve through more studying.
 It resolves through action.